mtaha-sec/ctf-writeups/README.md

 # CTF Write-Ups

-This repository contains my Capture The Flag (CTF) write-ups organized by platform and challenge type.
+This repository contains my Capture The Flag (CTF) write-ups organized by challenge type.
 Each write-up explains the challenge, tools used, and solution steps.

 ## How to Use